wwarthen/RomWBW/Source/Doc/UserGuide.md

 ### Setting NVRAM Options

-On systems with RTC devices (that have Non-Volatile RAM), RomWBW supports storing some limited configuration option options inside this NVRAM
+On systems with RTC devices (that have Non-Volatile RAM), RomWBW supports storing some limited configuration option options inside this NVRAM.

 Several configuration options are currently supported, these are known as Switches